-- helping students develop skills for healthy families. - C. By fostering strong, long-lasting relationships with faculty, staff, and fellow-students. - D. By providing opportunities for students to develop the social skills and cultural knowledge necessary for competent citizenship and ethical, caring relationships. - E. By providing opportunities for students to develop qualities of leadership, cooperation, and creativity.
+- C. By fostering strong, long-lasting relationships with faculty, staff, and fellow- students. - D. By providing opportunities for students to develop the social skills and cultural knowledge necessary for competent citizenship and ethical, caring relationships. - E. By providing opportunities for students to develop qualities of leadership, cooperation, and creativity.